Simple Living Sunday – The written word will live on

 This week’s simple living focus: The written word will live on

-Earlier this week, I read a blog post by the wonderful Olivia Lucie Blake on The Future of Blogging.
-Over the last few months, I’ve seen many bloggers writing blog posts, and commenting on Twitter, about the drop in engagement on their blogs.
+Earlier this week, I read a blog post by Olivia Lucie Blake on The Future of Blogging.
+Since the pandemic, I’ve seen many bloggers writing blog posts, and commenting on Twitter, about the drop in engagement on their blogs.
 I noticed this trend earlier this year and wrote about it in Where have all the bloggers gone?

 At the end of the post, Olivia Lucie asked whether blogging will continue as it is or if it will change like other platforms.
 It’s a fair question.